lynch730/ternary_plots/README.md

 ├── add_ternary_paths.m          Adds sub-folders to the MATLAB path │
-├── problem_setup/               Tools for creating ternary data │   ├── ternary_axes_limits.m      - Determines the limits on each A/B/C axis give 3 limits
+├── problem_setup/               Tools for creating ternary data │   ├── ternary_axes_limits.m      - Determines the 6 limits the A/B/C axis given
+│   │                                any 3, selecting a ternary sub-region or "zooming in".
+│   │                                Allows for non-zero sum of A+B+C.
-│   └── ternary_arrays.m           - Creates uniformly-spaced A,B,C ternary coordinates
+│   └── ternary_arrays.m           - Creates uniformly-spaced A,B,C ternary coordinates.
-│
+│                                    (Not required, but provides uniformly spaced plot data) │
 ├── axes_creation/               Functions for creating the empty ternary figure │   ├── ternary_axes.m             - Driver for creating ternary axes